vendettar/readcast/src/styles/README.md

 # CSS Organization

-This directory contains the stylesheets for the Readcast React application.
+This directory contains the stylesheets for the Readio React application.

 ## File Structure